jadecobra/python_tdd_exercises/source/data_structures_lists.rst

 * I define ``a list`` with 4 elements and confirm the values, then call the ``pop`` method
 * I check the value that gets popped and check the list to see what values remain after calling ``pop``

-the terminal shows an :doc:`AssertionError` for the test that checks the value of the item that is popped
+the terminal shows an :doc:`/AssertionError` for the test that checks the value of the item that is popped

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^